shrutirout/asset_quality_score/README.md

   * **SMOTE** applied for:
     * Logistic Regression (SMOTE)
     * SVM
-  because they are susceptible to class imbalance and Distance-based.
+  because they are susceptible to class imbalance and are based on distance.

 ### 🤖 Models Trained